placeAtlas/atlas-2023/README.md

 ## Contributors

 > [!NOTE]
+>
-> For more credits, please see [the Credits sections on the About page](https://2023.place-atlas.stefanocoding.me/about#credits).
+> For more credits, including entry contributors, please see [the Credits sections on the About page](https://2023.place-atlas.stefanocoding.me/about#credits).

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-7-orange.svg?style=flat)](#contributors)